What's Coming to Netflix in December 2023

 - Radical Wolfe (2023) – Documentary on the writer Tom Wolfe, who was at the heart of American journalism.

+- Real Husbands of Hollywood: More Kevin, More Problems (Season 1) – Reality series.

+- She’s All That (1999) – Romantic comedy starring Freddie Prinze Jr. and Rachael Leigh Cook.

-- She’s The Man (2006) – Romantic comedy starring Amanda Bynes and Channing Tatum.
+- She’s The Man (2006) – Romantic comedy reboot to She’s All That starring Amanda Bynes and Channing Tatum.

 - Sweet Home (Season 2) Netflix Original – The return of the South Korean horror series.